Before you visit an allergist, it is important you understand your insurance benefits.

 What you will need:

 - Your insurance card.
-The contact phone number should be on the front of back of the card.
+Phone number for member services is located on the back of the card.

 - Policy holder’s name and date of birth.

 Explain to the representative that you are planning to visit a specialist.
 Specifically Hudson Allergy, your allergist.

 1. Confirm that we are in network with your insurance plan.

 - Allergy testing performed in the office;

 - Contracted prices for the above services (only if you have deductible).